EmptyString1999/Image-to-ASCII-converter/README.md

 ## How to use the converter
 1. Downlaod or clone the git page
 2. Once downloaded open the folder and place the image you want to convert in to the folder
-3. Open the file called converter.py in IDLE or your prefered IDE
+3. Run the file called converter either through command line or your prefered IDE
-4. On line 4 change the variable filename to the name of the image
-5. On line 5 chnage the numbers to the width and height of the image respectivley (you can also change this to smaller values for a smaller image)
+4. Enter name width and height of the image remebering to include the file extenison (e.g. bird.jpg)
-6. Run the file in either command line or through the IDE
-7. open the file result to see the converted image
+5. And you're done

 To see a before and after of the image open greyscale.png and the result.txt files